MS Hans Hedtoft: Sinking

 As a result of the sinking, the airfield at Narsarsuaq, Greenland, which had closed in November 1958, was reopened.
 An appeal fund for the relatives of the victims was opened.
 Kr40,000 (then £2,000) was raised amongst ten countries in two months.
 Compensation for the relatives amounted to Kr1,184,936 (then £59,000).
-Like RMS Titanic, Hans Hedtoft was said to be the safest ship afloat, being described as "unsinkable" by some.

-As of 2023, the wreck remains undiscovered at the bottom of the North Atlantic.

 Legacy

 On 30 January 2005, Queen Margrethe unveiled a monument at North Atlantic Wharf, Copenhagen, to the 95 people lost on Hans Hedtoft.

 The shipwreck is the theme of the 2014 song "All Hope Abandon" by the Greenlandic band Small Time Giants.